AEB-labs/cruddl/README.md

 **cruddl** - create a cuddly GraphQL API for your database, using the GraphQL SDL to model your schema.

 This TypeScript library creates an executable GraphQL schema from a model definition and provides queries and mutations to access a database.
 Currently, it supports the multi-model database [ArangoDB](https://www.arangodb.com/).
+The concept being inspired by existing projects like [prisma](https://github.com/graphcool/prisma) and [join-monster](https://github.com/stems/join-monster), cruddl exploits the expressiveness of the Arango Query Language (AQL) to generate one tailored query for each GraphQL request.

 **[Try it online](https://aeb-labs.github.io/cruddl/)**